dcdpr/btcr-DID-method/README.md

 Some prerequisites:
 - you need a running instance of bitcoind, with the option "txindex=1" enabled so you have full transaction history.
-- you need to have some BTC, either on the main or test blockchain (whatever your bitcoind is running)
+- you need to have some BTC, either on the mainnet, testnet, or restest blockchain (whatever your bitcoind is running)
 - you need the txid of a transaction with your BTC, and the index of the TXO you want to use (if it is other than 0)
 - if you want your DID to have a reference to an external document with